catalinghita8/android-kotlin-compass/README.md

 - Possess lightweight structure due to MVVM presentation pattern.
 - Is scalable and easy to expand.
 ## Weak points
-- Possess high code base - simpler approaches might lower code size
+- Possess high code base - simpler approaches might lower code size.
-- Possess medium complexity - other approaches might lower complexity
+- Possess medium complexity - other approaches might lower complexity.

 # Final notes:
 - The app is not a polished ready-to-publish product, it acts as a boilerplate project or as a starting point for android enthusiasts out there.